 By January 15 of the sophomore year, students must apply for admission to the Hope-Calvin Department of Nursing.
 Application forms are available in the department and at the registrar's office.
-To be eligible for consideration, a student must have completed the prenursing program, must be maintaining a cumulative grade point average of at least C+ (2.3), and must have a minimum grade of C- (1.7) in each designated prenursing course in the sciences and social sciences.
-Enrollment in the final two years-the clinical nursing years's limited, admission is selective, and completion of the prenursing program does not assure acceptance.
+To be eligible for admission to the nursing program, a student must have completed eighteen courses in the prenursing program with a minimum cumulative grade point average of C+(2.3) and must have a minimum grade of C-(1.7) in each of the required nine courses in the natural and social sciences.
+Enrollment in the final two years-the clinical nursing year is limited, admission is selective, and completion of the prenursing program does not assure acceptance.

-The clinical nursing program requires fourteen technical courses and four liberal arts electives.
+The clinical nursing program requires fourteen professional courses and four liberal arts electives.
 The required courses are: 301, 311, 321, 352, 373, and 375 in the junior year; and 401, 425, 472, 474, and 482 in the senior year.